 New Data Leads To Rethinking (Once More) Where The Pandemic Actually Began

 Back in May, a group of scientists — many at the top of the virology field — shifted the debate about the origins of COVID-19.
-They published a letter in the journal Science, saying the so-called lab leak theory needs to be taken more seriously by the scientific community.
+They published a letter in the journal Science saying the lab-leak theory needs to be taken more seriously by the scientific community.

 Given the current evidence available, the scientists wrote, the outbreak is just as likely to have originated from a laboratory — specifically the Wuhan Institute of Virology, which studies coronaviruses — as from an infected animal.
 "We must take hypotheses about both natural and laboratory spillovers seriously until we have sufficient data," they concluded.

-Now one of the scientists who signed that letter says new data have come to light.
+Now one of the scientists who signed that letter says new data has come to light.
 And that information, summarized in an online review, has changed his thinking.

 Loading...